Meet the Community Advocates

 Kerri MacKay is a blogger, coach, quantified self-er, and ePatient.
 A former gym class hater, she now holds a Bachelor of Physical and Health Education.
 Diagnosed with asthma in 2008 when she was 16, Kerri believes she is not defined by her diagnoses, but rather that they help explain her.
-Kerri is a Stanford MedicineX ePatient Scholar (2012 and 2014), and is passionate about patient engagement, self-advocacy, physical activity promotion, and story.
+Kerri is a Stanford MedicineX ePatient Scholar (2012 and 2014) and is passionate about patient engagement, self-advocacy, physical activity promotion, and storytelling.
 Read More.

 Kathi is an experienced consumer health education writer who had a career in nursing that spanned more than 30 years, much of it in the field of home health care.
-She’s been an abundant contributor and writer on a number of consumer health websites over the past 15 years, specializing in the areas of asthma, allergy and COPD.
-She writes not only from the perspective of a health care professional, but also as a lifelong sufferer of severe allergies and mild asthma.
+She’s been an abundant contributor and writer on a number of consumer health websites over the past 15 years, specializing in the areas of asthma, allergy, and COPD.
+She writes not only from the perspective of a healthcare professional but also as a lifelong sufferer of severe allergies and mild asthma.
 Read More.

 Dia Sue-Wah-Sing is a severe asthmatic, ePatient, advocate, and the current chair of the Asthma Society of Canada ‘s National Asthma Patient Alliance.
 Dia was diagnosed with severe asthma in 2010, following a diagnosis in her childhood.
 She became interested in asthma advocacy, out of necessity to improve her quality of life.
 Read More.